libbitcoin/libbitcoin-system/doc/sphinx/blockchain.rst

     // First block is the genesis block. block_type first_block = genesis_block();

-We call :func:`leveldb_blockchain::import` to save a block in the blockchain at a specified depth directly.
+We call :func:`blockchain::import` to save a block in the blockchain at a specified depth directly.
 It doesn't validate or perform any safety checks on the imported block.
 Instead the block is written directly.